fdgithub1/hello-world/README.md

 # hello-world
 hello-world
 Hi this is Frank and I'm typing about the world as time goes on and life get shorter...
-Several miutes later it downs on me this is enough information for this lesson
+Several miutes later it dawns on me this is enough information for this lesson